 Last updated: November 23rd, 2021

-In Spain, the share of the population aged 65 and over was 19.6% in 2020 and is expected to reach 26.5% in 15 years.
-Two trends are emerging, on the one hand, the ageing of the oldest-old, with a notable increase in the numbers of people over 100 years old (from 12,550 in 2020 to 49,730 in 2035).
-On the other hand, there is a gradual decrease in women of childbearing age since, if current demographic trends continue, the population loss in the next decade will be concentrated in the age groups of 30-49 years, with this group decreasing by 2.8 million (Martínez-Buján, et al, 2021).
+On the other hand, there is a gradual decrease in women of childbearing age and, if current demographic trends continue, the population loss in the next decade will be concentrated in the age groups of 30-49 years, with this group decreasing by 2.8 million (Martínez-Buján, et al, 2021).

 In 2019, the total population in Catalonia was estimated to be 7.619.494, of which 51% were women and 49% were men.
 Like most European regions, Catalonia has an ageing population, with 18,9% of the population aged 65 or older, and 6% of the population aged 80 or older.
 These figures follow an increasing tendency over the last decades and are expected to continue to do so (22,3% of the population is expected to be aged 65 or older in 2030 according to mid-range scenario projections).
 (Source: https://www.idescat.cat/pub/?id=aec&n=253&t=2010)